Our Beginner Tool List

 Maul/Mallet: DO NOT USE A METAL HAMMER.
 Do not use a metal hammer.
 Please.
 You will needlessly ruin all of your tools, potentially hurt yourself, and make terrible noises.
 Don’t do it as a temporary method.
 Don’t do it.
 I understand mauls are expensive.
 Everyone always talks about their Barry King mauls and very rarely offer a specific entry-level alternative.
 But they’ll say “get a good one.”
 Well I’m here to share my time-tested affordable option.
 I love it, I use it every day, I’m shocked by the price for how good it has proven to be.
 And it looks cool!

 For most simple things, you are perfectly set with a 12oz maul.
-It is however, very useful to also have a mallet for hammering down stitchlines, smacking down something you’re gluing (contact cement in particular creates a stronger bond when force is applied like this).
+It is however, very useful to also have a mallet for hammering down stitch lines, smacking down something you’re gluing (contact cement in particular creates a stronger bond when force is applied like this).
 If you already have a maul, which is more useful for chiseling and punching, then there’s no reason to get fancy about the mallet.
 I should say here that when I started I only had a mallet thinking it would be no problem to use it for chiseling as well and I regret that choice because it was so difficult and tiring to chisel this way.
 I honestly recommend for a mallet serving in addition to a maul, going the Tandy Craftool route.
 Many other brands seem overpriced or overly fancy.
 Specifically, I recommend getting the 9oz or 14oz Poly mallet:

-Granite/Marble Slab: I would argue, though I know many would disagree, that this is necessary.
+Granite/Marble Slab: I would argue, though I know some would disagree, that this is necessary.
 It depends on the circumstances in which you find this list, but if you want to go the whole nine yards investing with the goal of making good leather goods, get a stone slab sooner rather than later.
 You want something hard to absorb the shock of chiseling or punching so you don’t have to fight the leather so much.
-Going off of the Mohs scale, granite is better but I’ve found my small marble slab from Weaver to be just fine.
-Granite does look cooler, not gonna lie.
+Going off of the Mohs scale, granite is probably better but I’ve found my small marble slab from Weaver to be just fine.
+Granite does look cooler though, not gonna lie.

 Punch Board: Please don’t scratch this off the list.
 When I decided to give leather work a try, I bought terrible, ugly stitching chisels and I hated them.
 I saved up for a while to buy two sets of Weaver diamond shaped chisels and was so happy for the change.
-I always thought I didn’t need a punch board, and that I’d just 1-2 layers of thick (9-10oz) leather.
-And then one slip with the maul bent a tine of the chisel, and broke the sharpened edge on my favorite round hole punch.
+I always thought I didn’t need a punch board, and that I’d just use 1-2 layers of thick (9-10oz) leather.
+And then one slip using too much force with the maul bent a tine of the chisel, and broke the sharpened edge on my favorite round hole punch.
 It is worth the money, and will save you money in the end.
 Pro-tip: in a pinch, a plastic cutting board can work well for this with strap-end punches and holes punches- but NOT chisels.
 They are denser than the punch boards leather supply companies sell.
 I like this one:

 Avoid interchangeable tips!
 AT ALL COSTS!
+They are terrible quality and break very easily.

 Rocky Mountain- The Amy Roke chisels are probably phenomenal but not exactly a “beginner” pricepoint.
 My ultimate recommendation is this, and I have a set that I use quite often: